-Oracle Enterprise Content Management Suite requires a Middleware home with Oracle WebLogic Server on your system.
-If your system does not already have Oracle WebLogic Server, you can install it in a new Middleware home directory, as described in Section 1.3.3, "Installing Oracle WebLogic Server in a Middleware Home."
-For more information about the structure and contents of a Middleware home, see "Understanding Oracle Fusion Middleware Concepts" in Oracle Fusion Middleware Administrator's Guide.
+Oracle WebCenter Content requires a Middleware home directory and an application server installed on your system.
+If your system does not already have Oracle WebLogic Server, you can install it in a new Middleware home directory, before or after installation of the database and creation of the schemas.

+To install Oracle WebLogic Server in a Middleware home: